 Recently renovated, the Ottoman Palace of Ahmed Bey, is considered one of the finest Ottoman-era buildings in the country.
 The palace contains a series of courtyards filled with olive and orange trees, surrounded by arcades decorated with Tunisian and French tiles.

 We complete our exploration with a visit to Constantine’s excellent Cirta Museum.
 The collection includes archaeological remains from Tiddis, a seated terracotta figure from a 2nd-century BC tomb, and an exquisite marble bust of a woman known as the ‘beauty of Djemila’.
-The remainder of the afternoon is at leisure to further explore the city centre.
 (Overnight Constantine) BLD

 Day 10: Tuesday 24 April, Constantine – Tiddis – Constantine

 - Tiddis – Roman ‘Castellum Tiditanorum

 - Time at leisure